 For those just getting started, try Dr. Axe’s Secret Detox Drink, which is made from apple cider vinegar, lemon juice and hot water, along with some ginger, cinnamon, cayenne pepper and raw honey.
 All of these compounds contain powerful medicinal properties that work together to support better health.

 Other Ways to Use ACV

-In addition to drinking your apple cider vinegar, there are plenty of other possible apple cider vinegar uses to consider as well.
+In addition to drinking your ACV, there are plenty of other possible apple cider vinegar uses to consider as well.

-For example, apple cider vinegar can be used to make sauces, marinades and salad dressings, all of which can be enjoyed as part of a healthy, well-rounded Braggs apple cider vinegar diet.
+For example, it can be used to make sauces, marinades and salad dressings, all of which can be enjoyed as part of a healthy, well-rounded apple cider vinegar diet.